-"When I found out they survive on donations.
+The Cancer Society has done so much "When I found out they survive on donations.
 I knew I had to.
 You need to keep going, people like me need this kind of support."

-For Julie, it's about more than just money.
+money.
 It's about making sure that others who face a diagnosis like hers won't feel alone.